grimme-lab/xtb_docs/source/CENSO_docs/censo_nmr.rst

-In this usage example, ``CENSO`` printed an error-message that the reference absolute shielding constant at the level of theory chosen is missing for hydrogen.
+In this usage example, ``CENSO`` printed an error-message that the reference absolute shielding constant at the level of theory chosen is missing for hydrogen and has not been precalculated.

 .. code:: none